KeyValueSoftwareSystems/react-dot-matrix-chart/README.md

 ## Style Customizations

-All the default styles provided by this package are overridable using the `style` prop. the below code shows all the overridable styles:
+All the default styles provided by this package are overridable using the `styles` prop. the below code shows all the overridable styles:

 ```jsx